mr-bt/manager.README/README.md

 **Note on Career Development:**
 Your career is your responsibility.
 You're best placed to know how you want to grow.
 I can provide feedback, help you reflect, set objectives, and offer guidance.
 I'll strive to provide growth opportunities, but it's up to you to seize them.
 Continuous growth and development are non-negotiable.

-I keep myself in check by filling a form after every 1:1:
+I keep myself in check by filling out a form after every 1:1:

 | Criteria                                                                 | Grade  |
 | ------------------------------------------------------------------------ | :----: |